katcipis/katcipis.github.io/_posts/drafts/hack-go-type-system.md

 }
 ```

-My feeling the first time I saw this (and copied it) was:
+My feeling the first time I saw this was:

 ![Go or C](img/hack-go-types/fly.jpg)

-If this kind of casting works on Go, all my hack is even
+With this kind of casting, my hack could be written as:
-more stupid than it already is, since I could just do:

 ```go
 package main